 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2016).
-Please refer to Lostwithiel School e-safety/online policy.
+We follow the guidance set out in Annex C (KCSIE September 2019) Please refer to Lostwithiel School online safety policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact - Natalie Simmonds) within the Lostwithiel School with any concerns.
+All staff in the first instance should contact the SPOC (Single Point of Contact) with any concerns.